Manoo-hao/BS32010/final_assignment/Structures/readme.md

 ###PDB files

-The file 3o2g.pdb is a file that contains the crystal structure of the human gamma-butyrobetaine dioxygenase.
+The file 3o2g.pdb is a file that contains the crystal structure of the human [gamma-butyrobetaine dioxygenase](www.rcsb.org/pdb/explore/explore.do?structureId=3o2g "Link to Structure on PDB").
 This structure was selected as a template for modelling the yeast ortholog which has an as yet unsolved structure.

-YHL021.pdb contains the structural model of the yeast ortholog that was built based on 3o2g.pdb.
+YHL021.pdb contains the structural model of the yeast ortholog that was built based on 3o2g.pdb, using [SWISS-MODEL](swissmodel.expasy.org "Link to SWISS-MODEL homepage")

 ###py files

-The files sequentially named catalytic are chimera sessions that were saved as snapshots when constructing the overlaid structure at the functional site as seen in Fig. 9B in the report.
+The files sequentially named catalytic are chimera sessions that were saved as snapshots when constructing the overlaid structure of the functional site as seen in Fig. 9B in the report.